 Here are 36 intranet ideas to create the best company intranet:

-Naming your intranet gives it an identity that draws people in and promotes adoption.
+Naming your company intranet gives it an identity that draws people in and increases adoption.
 The name will influence the way the intranet is perceived and used within the organization.

 Once you've made the decision to name your intranet, the next question is: